oshoham/UnityGoogleStreamingSpeechToText/README.md

 # Unity Google Streaming Speech-to-Text

+## Compatibility

+This library has been tested on OS X and Windows 10 in Unity 2019.1.4f1.
+At this time, I don't have the time and resources to add support for Android, iOS, or other platforms, but I welcome PRs that address this.

 ## Installation

 This plugin is available as a Unity package hosted on [NPM](https://www.npmjs.com/package/com.oshoham.unity-google-cloud-streaming-speech-to-text).
 To install it, add the following lines to your Unity project's `Packages/manifest.json`: